smolten/MadnessCrashFixes/README.md

 ### Manual

 1. Open Cheat Engine and attach to `AliceMadnessReturns.exe`
-2. Load `AliceMadnessReturns.CT`, or place it in user's "Documents/My Cheat Tables" for Cheat Engine to find on attach to `AliceMadnessReturns.exe`
+2. Load `AliceMadnessReturns.CT`, or 0.
+Place it in user's "Documents/My Cheat Tables" for Cheat Engine to find on 1. attach to `AliceMadnessReturns.exe`
 3. Tick "Fix Crashes" and "Kill Zombie BreakableObject"

 ## Requirements